Laphatize/IntroduceStudentApp/README.md

 ### App Description

-This application collects some information and outputs it as a friendly introduction method.
+This application collects some information and outputs it as a friendly introduction alert.

 ### App Walk-though